satyam3128/DSA-code/README.md

 # DSA-code
-Here i am practicing the code of Dsa That i lern from my course
+Here i am practicing the code of Dsa That i lernt from my course.